ahocevar/ol3-workshop/src/doc/layers/vector.rst

       })
     })

 The layer is given the title ``"Earthquakes"`` and some custom options.
 In the options object, we've included a ``source`` of type ``ol.source.GeoJSON`` which points to a url.

 .. note::

     In the case where you want to style the features based on an attribute, you would use a style function instead of an ``ol.style.Style`` for the ``style`` config option of ``ol.layer.Vector``.

-.. rubric:: Bonus Tasks
+.. rubric:: Zusatzaufgaben

 #.
-The white circles on the map represent ``ol.Feature`` objects on your ``ol.layer.Vector`` layer.
+The white circles on the map represent ``ol.Feature`` objects on
+    your ``ol.layer.Vector`` layer.
 Each of these features has attribute data with ``title`` and ``summary`` properties.
 Register a singleclick listener on your map that calls ``forEachFeatureAtPixel`` on the map, and displays earthquake information below the map viewport.

 #.
-The data for the vector layer comes from an earthquake feed published by the USGS (http://earthquake.usgs.gov/earthquakes/catalogs/).
-See if you can find additional data with spatial information in a format supported by OpenLayers 3.
+The data for the vector layer comes from an earthquake feed published by
+    the USGS (http://earthquake.usgs.gov/earthquakes/catalogs/).
+See if you
+    can find additional data with spatial information in a format supported by OpenLayers 3.
 If you save another document representing spatial data in your ``data`` directory, you should be able to view it in a vector layer on your map.